 Back to the point of this article, the importance of making the most of your digital life.
 What this means is that in order to capitalise on the advantage of online marketing, you need to build your digital life.
 You need to promote yourself along with your brand.
 As we move away from traditional marketing and people become more used to mixing social media with ecommerce, your personal profile could be what pulls the customer.

-To demonstrate how important it is to take control of your digital life I am going to use the story of Starbucks tax avoidance from 2013.
+To demonstrate how important it is to take control of your digital life I am going to use the story of Starbucks tax avoidance.
 The following is taken from the BBC News Website reporting the story:

 “But the tide of public opinion is visibly turning.
 Even 10 years ago news of a company minimising its corporation tax would have been more likely to be inside the business pages than on the front page”